beaverbuilder/documentation/beaver-themer/getting-started/i-installed-beaver-themer-now-what.md

 * [404](/beaver-themer/layout-types-modules/404-layout-type/themer-404-layout-type.md)
 * [Part](/beaver-themer/layout-types-modules/part-layout-type/themer-part-layout-type.md)

-Find out the power of using [field connections](/beaver-themer/field-connections/field-connection-basics-themer.md) and [field connection shortcodes](/beaver-themer/field-connections/field-connection-shortcodes-overview-themer.md), both in your Themer layouts and regular Beaver Builder layouts.
+Find out the power of using [field connections](field-connections/index.md) and [field connection shortcodes](field-connections/syntax.md), both in your Themer layouts and regular Beaver Builder layouts.

 Use [conditional logic](/beaver-themer/conditional-logic/beaver-themer-conditional-logic.md) to fine-tune the locations where your Themer layouts appear.

-Make use of custom post types and [custom fields](/beaver-themer/field-connections/connect-custom-fields-wordpress-toolset-pods-acf-themer.md) to take your website to the next level.

 If you're a developer, have a look at the articles on how to customize [Themer modules](/beaver-themer/developer/customize-themer-modules.md) and [field connections](/beaver-themer/developer/customize-field-connections-themer).